SubPetar/git-two/Readme.md

 In order to run aforementioned scripts, different parameters can be set at the beginning of the file.
 All the *paths* to the different data-files need to be changed in order to run the scripts on another machine.

-In order to run the scripts, the [EuRoc Dataset](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) needs to be download and visual data needs to be created by firstly creating landmarks using
+In order to run the scripts, the [EuRoc Dataset](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) needs to be downloaded and visual data needs to be created by firstly creating landmarks using

 ```
 creatWall.m